m1r0/mail-grab/README.md

 A light weight WordPress plugin that helps with email debugging by providing the following features:

- * Logs all emails that are sent by WordPress using the `wp_mail` function
+ * Logs all emails sent by WordPress using the `wp_mail` function
- * Shows a preview of the logged HTML emails
+ * Shows an HTML preview of the logged emails
  * Allows you to stop the email sending

 ### Requirements